-Her sporadic writings began in 1998.
+Her writings on trans stuff began around 1998.
 She launched the collaborative Cisnormativity Project in 2011.
-Between 1998 and 2001, the woman behind the avatar was plaintiff and made case law in the first-ever civil justice case of its kind anywhere; several other legal cases, some realizing the justice she never knew, have surfaced in the years since.
+Between 1998 and 2001, the woman who uses this avatar was plaintiff and made case law in the first-ever civil justice case of its kind anywhere.
+Several other legal cases, some realizing a civil justice she never found, have arisen since.
 In 1996, she was cast in the first production of Kate Bornstein’s “Hidden: a Gender” not involving the playwright.
-At age 13, her parents institutionalized her less than a week after learning she was trans.
+At 13, her parents institutionalized her less than a week after learning she was trans.
 She ran away from domestic violence at 16 and voiced as trans two years later.

 In January 2012, Patience produced a design series called Shit Cis People Say (owing its inspiration to Shit White People Say).
 The series gave accidental birth to dead name (a noun) and dead-naming (a verb).
 She also wrote a key essay, “Maybe you should never transition,” around the same time.